 Rawhide bones come in a variety of types to match your pet’s chewing preferences.
 For example, forceful chewers might do well with Rawhide Natural Pressed Bones, which are extremely dense and durable.
 However, if you are looking for something that's a little bit more gentle then Tuffy Jr's Bone can be a good pick.

 For a chew to effectively help your dog stay healthy, it has to be used – which means your pet has to love it.
 There are a wide variety of products that turn playtime into teeth-strengthening time.
 Petstages Dental Chew Rope is a cotton rope with textures that massage your dog’s gums and help remove tartar buildup.
 It’s also fun!
 You can play tug with dogs as they chew on those tartar-fighting knots.

 Kong toys, which stand among dogs’ favorite playthings, provide hours of chewing fun and teeth cleaning.
 The Kong Dental Stick is perfect for a game of fetch or a wild chew session, but it’s also designed with special ridges that reduce plaque and gently condition gums.

 The Nylabone Dental Dinosaur Dog Chew is another example of a non-edible chew that is fun to play with and effective at helping keep teeth healthy.
 The dinosaur shape is contoured to reach the deep corners of your dog’s mouth, targeting hard-to-remove plaque and tartar.
 The material is specially designed to stand up to aggressive biting and gnawing.
+Another poular dental chew is the TireBiter Bone that's made from natural rubber and generates a flossing action with every bite.
 As with all chew toys, you should supervise play with these non-edible chews to be sure your dog doesn’t swallow or choke on a piece that unexpectedly splinters off.